DepledgeLab/DepledgeLab.github.io/mhw_contacts/index.md

 * ##### Car:
   * Building J6 (aka I6) is located on the main MHH campus.
 Parking is available throughout the campus area.

-### The Mini Herpesvirus Workshop will take place in Hoersal R on the ground floor of Building J6 while the evening social event will take place in the TwinCore garden, a five minute walk from J6:
+### The Mini Herpesvirus Workshop will take place in Hoersal R on the ground floor of Building J6 while the evening social event will take place in the Twincore garden, a five minute walk from J6:
 <img class="img-fluid" src="/static/img/mhh_campus_map.jpg" alt="Map of the MHH">